likhity/photoshare-backend/README.md

 # photoshare-backend

-This full-stack project is a photo-sharing application where users can create albums, post photos, tag their photos, view others' photos, like, comment, etc.
+This full-stack project, titled PhotoShare, is a photo-sharing application where users can create albums, post photos, tag their photos, view others' photos, like, comment, etc.

 It was built by a team of 4: likhity, JoaquinUribeAcosta, Abhig2002, and ahixson1.